adamleatherman/CourseConnectAPI/README.md

 # CourseConnectAPI

 A robust API for managing user accounts, courses, enrollments, and role-based authentication in an educational platform.
-Built with Flask, Google Cloud Datastore, and Auth0 for secure and efficient operations.
+Built with Flask, Google Cloud Datastore, and Auth0.

 ## Features